Skip to content

 Do we need EDI if we only supply one customer?

 If that customer requires it, yes.
 The question is which path: platform, direct connection or their portal.
 For a single customer, a direct API or portal might work.
 But if there is any chance of a second EDI customer in the next 1-2 years, invest in a platform from the start.
 Switching later costs more than setting it up correctly from the start.
+For smaller partners that do not require EDI, a B2B portal is often more efficient.

 What is ViDA and how will it affect EDI?